amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 >
 > <p style="text-align:right">  — Bakker et al., 2012</p>

 Two main distinguishing factors in the simulation are sample size, *N*, and whether the pre-defined set of QRPs are applied on the study or not.
+When it comes to sample sizes, Bakker defines two size class, small and large.
+Number of observations in small studies can be a value from $\{5, 10, 20\}$, and number of observation in large studies can be either of $\{25, 50, 100\}$.

-Another important key difference between *small*, and *large* studies is the repetitive nature of conducting *small* studies.
-Each small study is *almost* a replication of the main study — that might or might not go through the QRP procedure.
+One key difference between *small*, and *large* studies is the repetitive nature of conducting *small* studies as described in Strategy 3 and 4.
+Each small study is **almost** an exact replication of the main study — that might or might not go through the QRP procedure.
+In **Strategy 3**, and **4**, the final outcome is being chosen from total of 5 replicated small studies.

 Figure <a href="#fig:qrp_large" data-reference-type="ref" data-reference="fig:qrp_large">1</a> and <a href="#fig:qrp_small" data-reference-type="ref" data-reference="fig:qrp_small">2</a> are showcasing the simulation setup as described by Bakker.
 Figure 1 is equivalent of the Strategy 2 while Figure 2 showcases the strategy 4.